By Greg Silverman, Feb 15, 2021

 This is precisely what the Concentric model aims to achieve for every unique business.
 Market simulation is the next step in the progression of analytics.
 When statistics, spreadsheets, and even machine learning reach their limitations, simulation technology steps up to provide businesses with accurate results.

 While statistical models evaluate past real-world situations and results, a rules-based probabilistic model leverages historical data to create a testable hypothesis.
 By running the simulation, businesses compare their forecast with actual results to determine if their model fits the future.
 Concentric delivers a platform that is a unified source of analytics for predictive modeling.
-It enables analytics teams to run multiple what-if scenarios in near-time for the entire company.
+It enables analytics teams to run multiple what-if scenarios in near real-time for the entire company.

 This flexible approach to modeling is as scientific as a statistical process, but it has the additional advantage of being validated by in-market results.
 Analytics teams have the power to identify if any new ideas or probabilities have emerged from their scenario and adjust company plans to meet business goals.
 They determine which rules have influence over the results and test additional interventions that forecast how hypothetical changes will perform.